Entry Requirements to declare the Major

 To declare the Major:

-All communication with students conducted electronically must be through your Rutgers email address.
+1. Email communications.
+All email communication with students must be through your Rutgers email address.
 No alternate email addresses may be used.

+2. Advising.
 Advisors are assigned based on student last name and graduation year.
-For a list of advisors, click here.
+For a list of advisors, click HERE.

 Requirements for the Major